Wildlife Informer is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you. Learn more.

 Scientific name: Manis pentadactyla

 The Chinese Pangolin creates burrows using their scaled bodies and feet to kick dirt out of the entrance.
 They sleep in burrows and, during the winter, make burrows near termite nests for a food source.
-In China, they are endangered and poached for their scales and meat for Chinese medicine and delicacies.
+In China, they are sadly endangered and poached for their scales and meat for Chinese medicine and delicacies.

 10. Funnel Web Spider

-Scientific name: Atracidae
+Scientific family: Atracidae

 Funnel Web Spiders are found in eastern Australia.
-There are 35 species, with some extremely venomous.
+There are 35 species, with some that are extremely venomous.
 They have funnel-shaped webs coming out of their burrows with trip lines on the sides alerting them to prey or predators.
 Their bodies are between 0.4 to 2.0 inches, with a hairless carapace covering the front.

 11. Nine-Banded Armadillo